Senior 10 min · March 06, 2025

 {

-// Runtime type is preserved — covariance doesn't erase it
+// Runtime type is preserved — covariance does not erase the concrete type.

 Console.WriteLine($" Got: {animal} [{animal.GetType().Name}]");